schlatterbeck/pyst/README.rst

 should fix problems people were having with commands returning embedded '/' or empty lines.
 Some new manager commands added.

 - Add playdtmf manager command
 - add sippeers and sipshowpeer manager commands
 - rewritten manager communication
 - should no longer choke on '/' in answers returned from a manager command (fixes SF Bug 2947866)
 - should now correctly parse multi-line output with embedded empty lines, e.g. ``mgr.command('dialplan show')``
 - Bug-fix for list manipulation in ``event_dispatch``, thanks to Jan Mueller, see mailinglist comment from 2008-04-18
 - Merge unreleased changes from repository of Matthew Nicholson in particular a typo in ``agi.py`` for ``set_autohangup``, and change of ``get_header`` methods (see Upgrading instructions).
 The fixed ``manager.command`` support is already in (with a different solution).
 The unreleased changes are also on the 0.2 branch in the subversion repository in case somebody is interested.

-See the ChangeLog for older changes.